s-shader/Telecom-Customer-Retention-Analysis/README.md

 ### Additionally, my secondary analysis, although limited, showed that they do best in RI, NM, LA and worst in IA.

-### It is worth noting that some of these conclusions are using a limmitted sample size and should be reevaluated if implemented.
+### It is worth noting that some of these conclusions are using a limited sample size and should be reevaluated if implemented.

 # Future work

 ### Additional tuning could help increase the accuracy of my models and increase confidence in my conclusions.
 There was also limited data for customers that left so getting more information on customers who left.
-It would also be potentially heplfull to get more information on the customers i.e. potentially more specific demographic data.
+It would also be potentially helpful to get more information on the customers i.e. potentially more specific demographic data.